maxsnts/XwNoNagle/README.md

 - Datacenter iSCSI Storage manufactorer (Dell) suggests (at this date) to disable this for some of its storage products

-- Gamers, that say latency is improved on online gaming... i'm not a gamer, i will not comment on the reality of this
+- Gamers, who say latency is improved on online gaming... i'm not a gamer, i will not comment on the reality of this

 In any case, this is just a small tool to avoid editing the